How To... - DIY Finishing - Finishing Techniques

 Burning dyeing

-Burning, on which a well-known method of protection against weather, fungi and insects (Shou Sugi Ban), can highlight the wood design.
+Burning, which is also the basis for a well-known method of protection from the elements, fungi and insects (Shou Sugi Ban), can highlight the wood's design.
 The method is based on the different burning resistance of the two types of wood.
 Early wood burns faster, while late wood is more resistant.
-Mild surface burning will highlight the design of the wood, and the deeper one, followed by brushing, will structure it.
-A special effect is achieved if the wood is lightly brushed, without removing all the blackened parts, and then stained in pastel colours.
+Slight surface burning will emphasize the design of the wood, while the deepest, followed by brushing, will structure it.
+A special effect is achieved if the lightly brushed wood, without completely removing the blackened parts, is then stained in pastel colors.

 About the author